Farama-Foundation/Gymnasium/docs/introduction/create_custom_env.md

 For our environment, several things need to happen during the step function:

  - We use the self._action_to_direction to convert the discrete action (e.g., 2) to a grid direction with our agent location.
-To prevent the agent from going out of bounds of the grd, we clip the agen't location to stay within bounds.
+To prevent the agent from going out of bounds of the grd, we clip the agent's location to stay within bounds.
  - We compute the agent's reward by checking if the agent's current position is equal to the target's location.
  - Since the environment doesn't truncate internally (we can apply a time limit wrapper to the environment during :meth:make), we permanently set truncated to False.
  - We once again use _get_obs and _get_info to obtain the agent's observation and auxiliary information.